-A1 Does national legislation provide guarantees for media freedom and is it efficiently implemented in practice?
+A.1 Does national legislation provide guarantees for media freedom and is it efficiently implemented in practice?
 (Reporting period: September 1, 2017 - August 31, 2018)

+Indicators

-Indicators Bosnia and Herzegovina Macedonia Montenegro Kosovo Serbia Is the right to freedom of expression and information guaranteed?
+Is the right to freedom of expression and information guaranteed?
 Does it also encompass access to the internet?
 Are the legal guarantees implemented in practice?

+Bosnia and Herzegovina Macedonia

 The right to freedom of expression is guaranteed with the constitutions and with the media laws, including access to internet.
 There is no specific law which regulates the online sector.
 Some laws should be improved (defamation laws, access to information law, communication law).
 Legal guarantees are not efficiently implemented in practice.

 The right to freedom of expression is guaranteed by the Constitution and with the media laws, including access to the internet.
 There is no specific law which regulates the online sector.
-Some legal provisions should be improved (Law on Audio and Audiovisual Media Services).
-Legal guarantees are not efficiently implemented in practice.
+Some legal provisions should be improved (Law on Audio and Audiovisual in practice.

+Media Services).
+Legal quarantees are not efficiently implemented

+Montenegro

 The right to freedom of expression is guaranteed by the Constitution and with a corpus of media laws, including access to the internet.
 There is no specific law which regulates the online sector.
 Since some of the media laws were outdated, currently there is a process of amending the Law on Media, the Law on RTCG.
 Legal guarantees are not efficiently implemented in practice.

+Kosovo

-The right to freedom of expression is guaranteed by the Constitution and media laws, including access to the internet.
+The right to freedom of expression is quaranteed by the Constitution and media laws, including access to the internet.
 There is no specific law which regulates the online sector.
 Legal guarantees are poorly implemented in practice.

+Serbia

 The right to freedom of expression is guaranteed by the Constitution and media laws, including access to the internet.
 There is no specific law which regulates the online sector.
 Legal guarantees are not sufficiently implemented in practice.
 In general, freedom of the media is at a low level.

-A1 Does national legislation provide guarantees for media freedom and is it efficiently implemented in practice?
-(Reporting period: September 1, 2017 - August 31, 2018)